A duality formula and a particle Gibbs sampler for continuous time Feynman-Kac measures on path spaces: Introduction

 Feynman-Kac measures on path spaces are central in applied probability as well as in biology and quantum physics.
 They also arise in a variety of application domains such as in estimation and control theory, as well as a rare event analysis.
 For a detailed review on Feynman-Kac measures and their application domains we refer to the books~\cite{d-2004,d-2013,dm-2000,dm-penev}, see also the more recent articles~\cite{cox,kyprianou} on branching processes and neutron transport equations and the references therein.

-Their mean field type particle interpretations is defined as a system of particles jumping a given rate uniformly onto the population.
-From the pure numerical viewpoint, this interacting jump transition can be interpreted as an acceptance-rejection scheme with a recycling.
-Feynman-Kac interacting particle models encapsulate a variety of algorithms such as the diffusion Monte Carlo used to solve Schr\" odinger ground states, see for instance the series of articles~\cite{caffarel,cances-tony,dm-sch,mathias,tony,tony-rs} and the references therein.
+Their mean field type particle interpretations are defined as a system of particles jumping a given rate uniformly onto the population.
+From the pure numerical viewpoint, this interacting jump transition can be interpreted as an acceptance-rejection scheme with a recycling of rejected particles by duplicating the selected ones.
+Feynman-Kac interacting particle models encapsulate a variety of algorithms such as the diffusion Monte Carlo used to solve Schr\" odinger ground states, see for instance the series of articles~\cite{caffarel,cances-tony,dm-sch,mathias,mathias-2,tony,tony-rs} as well as section 23.5 and chapter 27 in~\cite{dm-penev} and the references therein.

-Their discrete time versions are encapsulate a variety of well known algorithms such as particle filters~\cite{d-1996} (a.k.a. sequential Monte Carlo methods in Bayesian literature~\cite{cappe-moulines,d-2004,d-2013,dm-2000,ddg}), the go-with the winner~\cite{aldous}, as well as the self-avoidind random walk pruned-enrichment algorithm by Rosenbluth and Rosenbluth~\cite{rosen}, and many others.
+Their discrete time versions are encapsulated a variety of well known algorithms such as particle filters~\cite{d-1996} (a.k.a. sequential Monte Carlo methods in Bayesian literature~\cite{cappe-moulines,d-2004,d-2013,dm-2000,ddg}), the go-with the winner~\cite{aldous}, as well as the self-avoidind random walk pruned-enrichment algorithm by Rosenbluth and Rosenbluth~\cite{rosen}, and many others.
 This list is not exhaustive (see also the references therein).
 The research monographs~\cite{d-2004,d-2013} provide a detailed discussion on these subjects with precise reference pointers.

 The seminal article~\cite{adh-2010} by Andrieu, Doucet and Holenstein introduced a new way to combine Markov chain Monte Carlo methods with discrete generation particle methods.
 A variant of the method, where ancestors are resampled in a forward pass, was developed by Lindsten, Sch\"on and Jordan in~\cite{lindsten}, and Lindsten and Sch\"on~\cite{lindsten2}.
 In all of these studies, the validity of the particle conditional sampler is assessed by interpreting the model as a traditional Markov chain Monte Carlo sampler on an extended state space.
 The central idea is first to design a detailed encoding of the ancestors at each level in terms of random maps on integers, and then to extend the "target" measure on a sophisticated state space incapsulating these iterated random sequences.